 The Reptiles found in Uganda in Parks, Reserves and other Places

-The Reptiles found in Uganda – Information, Background, Parks and Wildlife Reserves where reptiles such as Nile Crocodile, Snakes, Lizards, Tortoises, Terrapins and Chameleons are found in Uganda.
+The Reptiles found in Uganda – Information, Background, Parks, and Wildlife Reserves where reptiles such as Nile Crocodiles, Snakes, Lizards, Tortoises, Terrapins, and Chameleons are found in Uganda.
 The common reptiles seen by Tourists are the enormous Nile Crocodiles and Nile Monitor Lizards.
 Various Chameleons are also often spotted by Tourists on a safari.

-They will prey on mammals as they come to water, and here in Uganda you have cases along lakes where every year someone is killed by a crocodile, but you coming on Safari are quite safe since you will view them on a boat launch trip along the Nile at Murchison Falls, or along the Kazinga Channel Shores and at Lake Mburo as you take your trip on the lake.
+They will prey on mammals as they come to water, and here in Uganda, you have cases along lakes where every year someone is killed by a crocodile.
+Still, you coming on Safari are quite safe since you will view them on a boat launch trip along the Nile at Murchison Falls, or along the Kazinga Channel Shores and at Lake Mburo as you take your journey on the lake.

 If you come across one, do not fear, they are harmless to you.
 The look like crocodiles but do not behave like them.
 They raid Crocodile Nests for the eggs that are there.

 The water monitor can often be found along Kazinga Channel.
-In Murchison Falls there is a good chance to come across the savannah monitor and the Water Monitor Lizard along the Nile.
+In Murchison Falls, there is an excellent chance to come across the savannah monitor and the Water Monitor Lizard along the Nile.
 The savannah monitor can be over 2 meters long.

 There are many different kinds of snakes found in Uganda.
-The good news is this, they are normally quite shy and slither away as they sense your approach.
-You might see a few cross the road in front of your vehicle and spot a Rock Python or two along your safari.
+The good news is this, they usually are quite shy and slither away as they sense your approach.
+You might see a few cross the road in front of your vehicle and spot a Rock Python or two along with your Safari.

 Black Mambas: A most poisonous snake, this snake is associated with many stories about killing villagers.
-Normally the Black Mamba will only strike when attacked and then repeatedly.
-It is found in Uganda, especially in eastern part of the country.
+Usually, the Black Mamba will only strike when attacked and then repeatedly.
+It is found in Uganda, especially in the eastern part of the country.
 Black Mambas are quite fast and able to move faster than humans.
-They are not black in color but the interior of their mouth is.
+They are not black in color, but the interior of their mouth is.

 Green Mambas: You usually do not see the Green Mambas on the ground but in trees, even in the roofs of homes, latrines, also in shrubs and bushes, poisonous but not as aggressive as the Black Mamba.

-Boom Slang: A tree snake, it is back-fanged and non-aggressive in behavior and yet it is a very toxic snake.
-It has not caused any fatalities in Uganda and for that matter in the rest of Africa.
+Boom Slang: A tree snake, it is back-fanged and non-aggressive in behavior, and yet it is a very venomous snake.
+It has not caused any fatalities in Uganda and, for that matter, in the rest of Africa.

 Green Tree Snake: A non-venomous snake found in trees.